Introducing the 2025 Giller Prize Jury

 January 15, 2025

-January 15, 2025 (Toronto, ON) – The Giller Foundation is thrilled to announce the five-member jury panel for the 2025 Giller Prize.
+January 15, 2025 (Toronto, ON) – The Giller Foundation is thrilled to announce the jury panel for the 2025 Giller Prize.

 The Giller Prize celebrates the best in Canadian fiction – long format, short stories and graphic novels.
 Anne Michaels won the 2024 Prize for her novel, Held.